yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/frontend/class-31-react-redux/README.md

 ===

 ## Learning Objectives
-* students will learn to use redux with react
+* Students will learn to use redux with react
-* students will learn to design redux reducer's for contolling app state
+* Students will learn to design redux reducer's for contolling app state
-* students will learn to design action creater functions for working with redux
+* Students will learn to design action creater functions for working with redux

 ## Readings
 * Read [redux readme](http://redux.js.org/)